By Melanie Lockwood Herman

 FCRA requirements extend to any use of third-party consumer reports, including those done on potential volunteers.
 In July 2011, the FCRA published a report with a footnote that indicated that volunteer screening is subject to the same requirements as employee screening under the FCRA.

 - “Ban the Box” movement.
-As of mid-November 2015, 19 states around the country have adopted policies disallowing employers from requesting information about an applicant’s criminal record on the initial application.
+As of April 2018, 31 states and 150 cities and counties around the country have adopted policies disallowing employers from requesting information about an applicant’s criminal record on the initial application.
 The purpose of these laws is to provide candidates with an opportunity to be fairly assessed based on their qualifications for a specific job, rather than being immediately disqualified prior to an evaluation of their qualifications.
 In most of the states with current laws, the removal of criminal history questions from the application applies only to public sector employers.
-However, seven states and the District of Columbia extend their laws to private employers, as well.
-These states are Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, and Rhode Island.
-In addition to the 19 states with state legislation in place, over 100 localities (cities and counties) have also put in place legislation to remove application questions about prior criminal histories.
+And according to the National Employment Law Project, “Eleven states—California, Connecticut, Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, Vermont, and Washington—have also mandated the removal of conviction history questions from job applications for private employers.”
 Keep in mind that these laws simply prevent initial questioning about criminal records, but don’t prevent questioning later in the hiring process.

 The good news about background checking and screening for potential employees and volunteers at your nonprofit is that today’s nonprofit leaders have faster, cheaper options for identifying prior criminal offenses that would render an applicant ill-suited for a key paid or volunteer position.
 On the other hand, the faster turnaround and more affordable pricing does not necessarily reduce the risk associated with poorly planned screening practices.